 No. of credits

 Component Minor

+a) Introductory courses

-1) Introductory courses 6 to 12
+- pre-requisites 0 to 12

-2) Advanced courses
+b) Advanced courses

-a) core courses 6

-b) disciplinary electives 18 to 24
+- disciplinary electives 24 to 36

-Candidates who minor in Human Resource Management must complete the following courses and at least 36 credits of courses listed under the programme from at least two departments, in which at least 24 credits are advanced courses.
-There should be no more than 12 credits of which are introductory courses to meet the prerequisite of taking the advanced courses.
+Candidates who minor in Human Resource Management are required to complete

+- a) at least 36 credits of courses listed under the programme from at least two departments; - b) at least 24 credits of which are advanced courses; and - c) not more than 12 credits of which are introductory courses to meet the prerequisite requirement of taking the advanced courses.